casper-network/docs-archive/technical-framework/block-storage/sharding.md

   //Proposal/vote to update the properties of this contract.
 The purpose of
   //not having a `vote` end-point is to prevent duplicate proposals from being
   //created.
 A call to `update` with a new set of parameters creates a new active
-  //proposal, where as a call with a set of parameters which is already active
+  //proposal, whereas a call with a set of parameters which is already active
   //is a vote for that proposal. `ttl` does not count as a parameter of the proposal,
   //in the case they differ the larger `ttl` is always chosen; this means a proposal
   //can be kept alive as long as there is sufficiently frequent voting activity on it.